GPlates/GPlates/doc-python-api/pygplates_foundations.rst

 Foundations
 ===========

-This document covers some plate tectonic foundations of *pygplates*.
+This document covers some plate tectonic foundations of pyGPlates.

 .. contents::
    :local: